texx00/sandypi/readme.md

 ## The project

 The aim of the project is to create something focused on the sandtables.
 For sure, other solution exist (like octoprint) but their aim is for 3D printers thus the experience is not optimized for this application.

-The project is really immature and barely usable at the moment, see it as a preview of what it can become.
+The project is still work-in-progress which means you may encounter some bug or problems.
+Please, check the issues or opena new one if you are facing something wrong.

 The project is opensource under MIT license and thus anyone can help (there is so much to do!).